Pakistan national cricket team: Under Misbah-ul-Haq

 After Amir, Asif and Butt were dismissed, Pakistan made Misbah ul Haq the new captain of Pakistan.
 In subsequent series against South Africa in the UAE he led Pakistan in tests.
 After resignation of Shahid Afridi as test captain and suspension of Salman Butt due to spot-fixing scandal, Misbah was preferred over Younus Khan, Mohammad Yousuf and Kamran Akmal as captain.
 Wasim Akram stated that although the decision was surprising, if Misbah bats and fields well everything else will go according to plan.

 Former Pakistan coach Geoff Lawson stated that he believed Misbah has the best cricketing brain within Pakistan and he will do incredibly well in the plans for the captaincy Misbah hit back at those who criticised the decision to appoint him captain and stated that he should be given a chance to prove himself.

 In Misbah's first series against South Africa in UAE 2010, he led the two match Test series to draw 0–0.
 Later the team toured New Zealand where they won two match Test series 1–0.
 Pakistan also went to West Indies and Zimbabwe for two Match and lone Test match.
 They drew 1–1 and won 1–0 over West Indies and Zimbabwe respectively.

 They also won against the touring Sri Lankan team, winning 1–0 (3) and whitewashed Bangladesh 2–0 (2).

-One of the most biggest moment for Pakistan under Misbah's captaincy was when they whitewashed England, the then no.1 side, who toured UAE in early 2012.
+One of the most biggest moment for Pakistan under Misbah's captaincy was when they whitewashed England, the then no.1 team, who toured UAE in early 2012.
 Mohsin Khan, the Pakistan coach, compared his team's whitewash against England to the 1992 Cricket World Cup triumph.
 "Today is like a dream come true," Mohsin told Sky Sports.
 "It's not a very experienced team but it's very talented.
 Today, the captain and all the players have proved they are one of the best in the world.
 It's a great achievement for the Pakistan team."